About Core Process Psychotherapy

 Core Process psychotherapy is a body-centred psycho-spiritual psychotherapy.
 It is also sometimes referred to as an awareness-based, a mindfulness-based, a transpersonal or a contemplative psychotherapy.

 It has been taught at the Karuna Institute for more than thirty years, and the training takes 7 to 10 years of study and practice to complete.
-The Karuna Institute is one of the founding members of the UKCP, and sits in the humanistic and integrative psychotherapy tradition.
+The Karuna Institute is one of the founding members of the UKCP, and sits within the humanistic and integrative psychotherapy tradition.

 I first visited the institute, located high on Dartmoor, in May 1997.
 They have produced an excellent short film about Core Process psychotherapy, and you may also enjoy this brief summary of the aims of this approach.